Umi007/BlockchainDevelopment/README.md

 # Solidity-BeginnerToExpert

-I have decided to delve into Blockchain coding, within this repository will be all the research and work I have conducted in order to become an expert in the object-oriented language Solidity.
+This repo consists of a variety of files in which I have used to better my understanding of Blockchain coding and the object-oriented language Solidty.